hmidani-abdelilah/Leaker/README.md

 ### English

 Leaker is a ransomware that can be run on PHP-based web apps. <br>
-Runs in the root directory of the web app, and encrypts all PHP files into aes-256 algorithm. <br>
+It runs in the root directory of the webapp and encrypts all PHP files using the aes-256 algorithm. <br>

 Leaker was developed for learning purposes.

 WARNING!
-Never run it on a web app in service!
+Do not execute it on a web app in service!

 ## Info File "How_to_decrypt.txt"
 ![2](https://user-images.githubusercontent.com/75349747/119408812-4985ad80-bd21-11eb-99a3-f231f24c773f.PNG)